ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 It also turns out that "rasterization" itself is completely absent from this implementation.
 There is no need to worry about it because the MS Direct2D components do that for you pretty well, thank you very much[^1].

-[^1]:Yes, this is **not** multiplatform, and I really don't care.
-Maybe linux has some sort of implementation for Direct2D and if so, great, maybe someday I'll try it.
-But, as I've said before "The needs of the many outweigh the needs of the few" - Spock.

 In fact, rendering itself also does **not** occur using this component.
 Instead, it uses yet another component of this system (as a COM object) to actually [render the graphics](../EnVisioNateSW_Renderer).
 That component is not specific to font rendering at all, it is a powerful graphics engine in it's own right.